John-D-T/spotify_exploration/README.md

 - Digging into defining characteristics of songs by decade
 - Generating a module which can parse hip-hop song lyrics and decipher rhyme schemes.
    - This may require auxiliary rhyme dictionaries, or even potentially a personally generated dictionary.

+This project also involves Apache Airflow for orchestration, and Apache Superset for visualisation.

 Note: This project would not be possible with the help of Spotify and their API, accessible using 'Spotify for Developers':